Human cytomegalovirus: Replication

 HCMV replicates within infected endothelial cells at a slow rate, taking about five days in cell culture.
 It also infects fibroblasts, which requires expression of only a trimeric viral receptor complex, rather than the full pentameric complex that is required for infection of endothelial and epithelial cells.
 Like other herpesviruses, HCMV expresses genes in a temporally controlled manner.
 Immediate early genes (expressed 0–4 hours after infection) are involved in the regulation of transcription, followed by early genes (expressed 4–48 hours after infection) which are involved in viral DNA replication and further transcriptional regulation.
 Late genes are expressed during the remainder of infection up to viral egress and typically code for structural proteins.
 While HCMV encodes for its own functional DNA polymerase, the virus makes use of the host RNA polymerase for the transcription of all of its genes.

 In disseminated cytomegalovirus infections, as may be seen in the context of an immunosuppressed host, the virus is readily transmitted between polymorphonuclear leukocytes (PM-NLs) and endothelial cells.
 Infected endothelial cells produce cytokines that attract PM-NLs, which then adhere to the endothelium by interactions between their CD18-containing cell surface integrins and the endothelial-expressed ICAM-1.
 Microfusions between the cells then take place in a manner dependent on expression of the viral gene locus UL128L.

 Synthesis of the viral double-stranded DNA genome occurs at the host cell nucleus within specialized viral replication compartments.

 Nearly 75% of the genes encoded by HCMV strain AD169 can be deleted and still result in the production of infectious virus.
 This suggests that the virus focuses on avoiding the host immune system for a timely entrance into latency.

 At-risk populations

 CMV infections are most significant in the perinatal period and in people who are immunocompromised.

 Pregnancy and congenital infection

 HCMV is one of the vertically transmitted infections that lead to congenital abnormalities.
 (Others are: toxoplasmosis, rubella and herpes simplex.)
 Congenital HCMV infection occurs when the mother has a primary infection during pregnancy.

 Up to 5 of every 1,000 live births are infected.
-Five percent develop multiple handicaps, and develop cytomegalic inclusion disease with nonspecific signs that resemble rubella.
+Five percent develop multiple disabilities, and develop cytomegalic inclusion disease with nonspecific signs that resemble rubella.
 Another five percent later develop cerebral calcification (decreasing IQ levels dramatically and causing sensorineural deafness and psychomotor retardation).

 However, infants born preterm and infected with HCMV after birth may experience cognitive and motor impairments later in life.